Master of Philosophy - Architecture, Building and Planning

 - Two Academic Referee Report Forms

-If applicable, applicants may submit supporting evidence of research publications, refereed journals and/or creative works (digital portfolios, design projects) where relevant to your application.
+If applicable, applicants may also submit supporting evidence of research publications, refereed journals and/or creative works (digital portfolios, design projects) where relevant to your application.

 5. Submit an application

 For admission to Graduate Research Degree Candidature and Scholarship, you must submit a course application online.
 Quote course code MR-PHILABP in your application.
 Please also note the following:

 - International applicants select ‘PG Overseas Fee Paying’